Ally Fashion

 Ally Fashion is an Australian women's fast fashion retailer.
 The company commenced operation in 2001 as a wholesaler launching its first store in Macarthur Square, Sydney.
-Ally Fashion had 156 physical stores throughout Australia and is also focused on online fashion retail.
+Ally Fashion had more than 160 physical stores throughout Australia and is also focused on online fashion retail.

 In 2025 it was compulsorily placed into liquidation and closed a third of the stores, but it was then placed under deed of company arrangement, cleanly exiting liquidation.